-Answer.
-This makes a noise: "Barbarous, barbarous, vulgar tongues; for hostlers, tapsters, sempsters; idle, loose, sensual, brutal men."
-This is their rhetoric; but indeed it is a very rancorous, croaking noise.
-Barbara lingua est quæ nescit laudare Dominum.† (Beda.)
-The Bible in any language is holy; and the language is holy that knows how to worship God and bless Jesus.
-What were the Canaanites?
-What was Terah, Nahor, Abraham, before God called him?
-When Abraham came into Canaan, was not the Hebrew the language of Heathens?
-Was not the Greek a Pagan tongue?
-"If I know not the meaning of the voice, I shall be unto him that speaketh a barbarian, and he that speaketh shall be a barbarian unto me."
-(1 Cor. xiv.
-11.)
-Paul calls every tongue "barbarous" that is not understood; and so all the prayers of the Papists are barbarous, because they are not understood by the people.
+Barbara lingua est qua nescit laudare Dominum, Bed.
+The Bible in any Language is holy, and the Language is holy that knows how to worship God, and bless Jesus.
+What were the Canaanites? what was Terab, Nahor, Abraham, before God called him?
+When Abraham came into Canaan was not the Hebrew the Language of Heathens? was not the Greek a Pagan Tongue?
+If I know not the meaning of the voice I shall be a Barbarian to bim, and he to me, I Cor.
+14. 11.
+Paul calls every Tongue barbarous that is not understood, and so all the Prayers of the Papists are barbarous, because they are not understood by the People.